 Visiting Wadi Bani Khalid in Oman

 If you’re on a holiday in Oman, Wadi Bani Khalid should be up there on the list of places you must visit.
-This refreshing oasis in the desert, with its serene beauty in a remote location, will make you feel the sense of pleasant surprise that nomads in the old days must have felt when they came across this place.
+This refreshing oasis in the mountains near the desert, with its serene beauty in a remote location, will make you feel the sense of pleasant surprise that nomads in the old days must have felt when they came across this place.

 So here are some things you should know when visiting Wadi Bani Khalid on your trip to Oman.